Bengal1/Simple-CNN-Guide/README.md

 This is a practical guide for building [*Convolutional Neural Network (CNN)*](https://en.wikipedia.org/wiki/Convolutional_neural_network), and it applies to beginners who like to know how to start building a CNN with *Pytorch*.
 In this guide I will explain the steps to write code for basic CNN, with link to relevant to topics.
 The reader sould have basic knowledge of [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning) for him to use it.

 This Repository is built for learning purposes, and its goal is to help people who would like to start coding neural networks.
+CNN is type of Feed-Forward Network which learns to perform tasks like classification, the CNN does it through feature optimization.

 ## Convolutional Neural Network
 In this section we will briefly go through CNN properties and components.